Emergency Medical Services (EMS) Fellowship Program Participating Sites

 The fellow will have multiple opportunities to observe and participate in patient care through riding with the medic unit, paramedic shift supervisor, and participate in quality assurance and administrative tasks with the medical director.

-University of Nebraska Medical Center – This is where the fellows spend the vast majority of their training and clinical time, as well as the faculty, have primary offices at this location.
-Virtually all of the academic conferences are held at this site.
-This site is also a large volume hospital-based clinic and clinics are site-specialty-based.
-It is also home to a new simulation center and one of the nation’s largest biocontainment healthcare facilities.
+University of Nebraska Medical Center – This is where the fellow will spend the vast majority of their training and clinical time.
+The site is home to a new simulation center and one of the nation’s largest biocontainment healthcare facilities.
+It is a large volume, hospital-based clinic and clinics are site-specialty-based.
+The faculty also have primary offices here.

 Lincoln Fire & Rescue – Exposure to Lincoln fire allows for observation of regional differences in the delivery of prehospital care.
 The annual call volume is approximately 30,000 runs per year.